poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 In [2]: help(gdb)
 ```
-If we want to check everything that is possible with it we can either [read
+If we want to check everything that is possible with it we can either [read the
-the docs](https://sourceware.org/gdb/onlinedocs/gdb/Python.html) or use the
+docs](https://sourceware.org/gdb/onlinedocs/gdb/Python.html) or use the
 Python's built-in help function.
 So how can we use this object?
 The most
-important method that you will use all the time is `gdb.execute (command [,
+important method that you will be using all the time is `gdb.execute (command
-from_tty [, to_string]])`.
+[, from_tty [, to_string]])`.
 It takes as an argument a command to execute and
 an optional keyword argument `to_string`.
 If it's set to `True` then the
-command instead of returning the output to the screen we can the output as a
+command instead of returning the output to the screen, we get the output as a
-string so later we can for example parse it.
-In theory this method is more than
+string, so later we can parse it.
+In theory this method is more than enough but
-enough but parsing all the output would be a nightmare so GDB exposes a method
+parsing all the output would be a nightmare so GDB exposes a method for a lot
-for a lot of things for us.
-For example we can read an expression's result or
+of things for us.
+For example we can read an expression's result or register
-register value in the following ways:
+value in the following ways:
 ```python
 In [1]: gdb.parse_and_eval('$rip')
 Out[1]: <gdb.Value at 0x7fb087f99430>